onflow/flow/agendas/2024/sprint-kickoff/2024-01-19-Protocol-Sprint-Kickoff.md

 | Released    | 4  |    0     |       2       |       4          |        **10**          |
 | Total       | **17**  |    **32**    |       **7**       |       **12**          |        **68**          |

+- 9 new Flips were added across Application, Cadence and Protocol in Drafter or Proposed state.
+- Number of Accepted, Implemented and Released FLIPs stayed the same.

 ### Key Release Dates & Breaking Changes

 - Next Mainnet/Testnet network upgrade (spork) dates: ~Q1 2024